Top 10 Emerging Technologies in Computer Science You Must Know

 5. Google Opens Up VR180 Standard for Virtual Reality Photos and Videos

-6. GPS maker Trimble’s AR foray for construction industry
+6. GPS maker Trimble’s AR foray into the construction industry

 Back in 2015, Trimble entered into a collaboration with Microsoft to bring Microsoft HoloLens wearable holographic technology to the Architecture, Engineering, and Construction (AEC) industry.

-The Machine learning is the science of; getting computers to act without being explicitly programmed.
+Machine learning is the science of getting computers to act without being explicitly programmed.
 In the past decade, machine learning has given us self-driving cars, practical speech recognition, effective web search, and a vastly improved understanding of the human genome.
 Machine learning is so pervasive today that you probably use it dozens of times a day without knowing it.
-Many researchers also think it is the best way to make progress towards human-level AI.
+Many researchers also think it is the best way to make progress toward human-level AI.

 Some machine learning methods

-Machine learning algorithms are often categorised as supervised or unsupervised.
+Machine learning algorithms are often categorized as supervised or unsupervised.

 - Supervised machine learning algorithms can apply what has been learned in the past to new data using labeled examples to predict future events.
 Starting from the analysis of a known training dataset, the learning algorithm produces an inferred function to make predictions about the output values.

 - In contrast, unsupervised machine learning algorithms are used when the information used to train is neither classified nor labeled.
 Unsupervised learning studies how systems can infer a function to describe a hidden structure from unlabeled data.

 - Semi-supervised machine learning algorithms fall somewhere in between supervised and unsupervised learning since they use both labeled and unlabeled data for training – typically a small amount of labeled data and a large amount of unlabeled data.